-In the example graphic above, the Add to server check box for Simple Workflow (4) variant is checked because no match for the element exists on the target server.
-Standard Workflow (5) has a match because it exists on both the source and target servers.
+In the example graphic above, the Add to server check box for the rffSnCalloutAlt Template is checked because no match for the element exists on the target server.
+The other Templates have matches because they exist on both the source and target servers.